JuliaLang/www.julialang.org/blog/2018-08-13-adding-newer-features-and-speeding-up-convolutions-in-flux.md

 @def authors = """<a href="http://github.com/avik-pal/">Avik Pal</a>"""
 @def hascode = true

-# GSoC 2018: Adding Newer Features and Speeding up Convolutions in Flux

 Over the summer I have been working at improving the Computer Vision capabilities of Flux.
 My specific line of work was to __add newer models to the Flux model-zoo__, __implement some new features__ and also __improve the speed of the previous layers__.
 Specifically, I achieved a __18-fold__ speed up for the __Convolutions__ and around __3-fold__ for __BatchNorm__.

 ## A Short Summary of my work during GSoC 2018